International Tiger Coalition

 This unprecedented coalition, made up of environmental, zoo and animal protection organizations as well as the traditional Chinese medicine community, has come together to speak with one voice in calling for an end to trade in tiger parts and products through increased intelligence-led law enforcement and strengthening existing tiger-trade bans.
 Furthermore, the coalition joins leaders of the international traditional Chinese medicine industry in asking China to make its successful 14-year tiger-trade ban permanent.

-Read the Ten in Ten Plan to save 10,000 tigers in the wild in 10 years HERE and see how you can help.
+Read the Ten in Ten Plan to save 10,000 tigers and see how you can help.

-Get the 60 page report by TRAFFIC on the role of the U.S. Captive tigers in the trade of tiger parts HERE
+Get the 60 page report by TRAFFIC on the role of the U.S. Captive tigers.

 The aim of the coalition is to coordinate research, communications and awareness-raising efforts in order to provide an organized response to the organized crime that sustains illegal tiger trade and endangers all wild tigers. www.endtigertrade.org